singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 For rows, we use identical logic.
 If the  start of a row is bigger than x, we know  we need to move upwards.

 Observe that we can also make a similar conclusion by looking at the ends of columns or rows.
 If the  end of a column  or row is less than x, then we know that we must move down  (for rows) or to the right (for columns) to find x.
-Thisis because the end is always the maximum element.
+This is because the end is always the maximum element.

 We can bring these observations together into a solution.1he observations are the following: